-Approximate Date Event December 2016 Initial Closing - Subscribers purchase Units and pay the full purchase price of \$25.00 per Unit.
+Approximate Date Event November 2018 Initial Closing will occur once the Minimum Offering has been achieved.
 Subsequent closings may be held on dates determined by the General Partner.
-March 2017 Limited Partners receive 2016 T5013 federal tax receipt.
-On or prior to September 30, 2017 General Partner intends (subject to market conditions) to implement a Liquidity Event.
-Within 60 days of completion Mutual Fund Shares distributed following the transfer of the Partnership's assets to the Mutual Fund, if a Mutual Fund Rollover Transaction is implemented.
+March 2019 Limited Partners receive 2018 T5013 federal tax receipt.
+On or prior to December 31, 2019 General Partner intends (subject to market conditions) to implement a Liquidity Event.
+December 31, 2020 The Partnership is dissolved and its assets distributed to Limited Partners if a Liquidity Event has not been completed by this date.